rahulrajdixit/Ransomware-Script-For-Demo/README.md

 # Ransomware-Script

 ## **Please Note**
 - Please consider runnng these scripts only if you can clearly understand the working of the script .
 It is adviced to go through the code before running it.
-Consider running these scripts in a save environment (Example: in a virtual machine) if you would like to tinker with these scripts.
+If you would like to tinker with these scripts, then please consider running these scripts in a save environment (Example: in a virtual machine).
-- Please note, this is just a simple python script to demonstrate the working process of a simple ransomware.
+- Please note, these are python scripts just to demonstrate the working process of a simple ransomware.
+Actual ransomwares have a much more complex working process, are not as simple as these scripts.
 - The tool can only encrypt and decript files (and not folders) within the same directory of the python scripts.
-- Actual ransomwares have a much more complex working process, are not as simple as this script.
-- This project was developed out of curiosity with the help of some resources.
-Please do not misuse the script and use it only for educational purpose.
+- This project was developed out of curiosity with the help of some references.
+Please do not misuse the script and use it only for educational/demonstration purpose.

 ## **Introduction**
 These python scripts encrypt and decrypt the files within the same directory using Fernet Encryption.